Zaprogramiacz/MobileDevDiary/content/posts/tdd-in-swift-ui-part-one/index.md

   )
 }
 ```

-the code does not compile, so we are in the red stage, let's make it compile first
+The code does not compile, so we are in the red stage, so let's make it compile first.

-let's introduce the struct `JokeState` with 2 cases and let's inject it to the JokeView isntead of `Joke`
+First, introduce the struct `JokeState` with two cases and inject it to the `JokeView` instead of `Joke` ⤵️

 ```swift
 enum JokeState {
   case loading
   case loaded(joke: Joke)
 }
 ```

 ```swift
 struct JokeView: View {
   let state: JokeState